 A cross-functional pharmaceutical organization has departments such as Procurement, Receiving, Quality, Inventory, and Shipping that may be disjointed.
 Business processes tend to be more reactive when visibility of operations is low.
 Rapidly growing companies embrace a paperless environment to improve operational efficiency, cut down costs, meet regulatory standards, and, most importantly, maintain complete visibility.
 Switching to a system with electronic signatures can help cope up with evolving quality conditions, and make your company more relevant in the current market conditions.

-Life sciences companies need digital systems to support their core business procedures and make sure they are implemented accurately to pass all computer systems validation requirements.
-Having electronic signatures embedded in the technology they choose will be a strength to the process.
-It provides the additional validation and visibility of authorized personnel who approve the movement or release of inventory after passing the right quality standards.
+Life sciences companies need digital systems to support their core business procedures and follow the right implementation practices to pass all computer systems validation requirements.
+Having electronic signatures embedded in their ERP system will be a major benefit to pharmaceutical companies.
+It provides the additional validation and visibility of authorized personnel who approve the movement or release of inventory after passing quality control.

 Most modern pharmaceutical companies are moving towards electronic signatures to track their business activities.
-This gives the additional relief that there is no manual circumvention of any activities or violation of procedures.
+This eliminates manual circumvention of any activities or violation of procedures.

 The global e-signature market is expected to grow at a CAGR of 34.7% during the forecast period, to reach $9,073.1 million by 2023.

 The following are a few processes considered for computer systems validation: